mcmah309/mcmah309.github.io/_posts_wip/2025-06-04-patterns-for-modeling-variant-data-in-rust.md

 **Drawbacks:**
 - Still duplicates fields between `KeywordConfig` and `HybridConfig`
 - Pattern matching may result in more code duplication across branches
+- Rigid separation becomes problematic - difficult to accommodate new types with different field combinations which often requires restructuring when the API evolves

 ## Approach 4: Enum as Top Level with Complete Structs